apilkc/apilkc.github.io/_pages/about.md

 ---
 ## Welcome

 I am a PhD student in Urban and Regional Planning at the [University of Michigan, Ann Arbor](https://taubmancollege.umich.edu/urbanplanning/), working with [Prof. Larissa Larsen](https://taubmancollege.umich.edu/faculty/directory/larissa-larsen/) on issues of urban resilience, governance, and equitable recovery.
-I am also affiliated with the [AIDD Lab (Advancing Infrastructure through Data and Design)](https://disasterdata.engin.umich.edu/team/apil-k-c), led by [Prof. Sabine Loos](https://disasterdata.engin.umich.edu/team/sabine-loos/), where I collaborate on interdisciplinary research linking infrastructure, disasters, and social inclusion.
+I am also affiliated with the [AIDD Lab (Advancing Infrastructure through Data and Design)](https://disasterdata.engin.umich.edu/team), led by [Prof. Sabine Loos](https://disasterdata.engin.umich.edu/team/sabine-loos/), where I collaborate on interdisciplinary research linking  disasters,impact focusing on social inclusion.

 My research examines how post-disaster housing recovery can be made more equitable, efficient, and locally responsive.
 I use ethnographic and mixed-method approaches to understand how financial assistance, technical support, and institutional frameworks shape recovery outcomes—especially for marginalized communities.
 I aim to contribute toward recovery models that not only rebuild structures but restore livelihoods, autonomy, and resilience.